GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

                      number =10, #  number of folds
                      savePredictions = TRUE)
 ```

-Train a simple random forest model using the caret package.
-The caret package offers the method "rf".
-You could also explore other implementations of the random forest algorithm in `R`, for example the [ranger](https://cran.r-project.org/web/packages/ranger/index.html) package, which has a better performance. also feel free to do some model tuning.
+Train a simple random forest model using the `caret` package.
+The `train` function offers the method "rf".
+You could also explore other implementations of the random forest algorithm in `R`, for example the `ranger` [package](https://cran.r-project.org/web/packages/ranger/index.html), which performs better.
+Feel free to do some model tuning, as well.

 ```r
 # 3 - train a standard random forest model ####